Calculation Formulas

 Saturn: The Obliquity Driver

 Saturn is the only planet among all seven that requires the GROUP 15 time-varying obliquity/eccentricity terms to achieve accurate predictive modeling.
-Without these terms, Saturn RMSE was 2.32β³/century; with them it drops to 0.29β³/century.
+Without these terms, Saturn accuracy degrades significantly.
+The GROUP 24 terms (H/(8Γ34Γn) Saturn-Fibonacci harmonics) further improve Saturn from RMSE 11.59 to 3.72β³/century.

 See Scientific Background: Milankovitch Theory for the physical interpretation.